 That means that there are steps today that you should take to integrate online audio into your overall marketing plan.

-Marketers should also be prepared for Google surfacing particular content from within the episode to answer a searcher’s question.
-This is going to require a different method of crafting your audio content.
+Marketers should also be prepared for Google to surface certain content from within the episode to answer a searcher’s question.
+Again, this will require a different method of crafting your audio content.

-Think about the user experience if a user was dropped into the middle of a podcast based on them looking for information on a topic.
+Think about the user experience if Google dropped a listener into the middle of a podcast based on looking for information on a topic.
 Would they get enough context from that starting point?
 Are you structuring your interviews in a way that would support that user’s behavior?

 In case you think this is science fiction, Google currently does something like this with their celebrity video answers in search, where Google is surfacing video selfies from celebs answering frequently answered questions.